RaghavNagpal28/RaghavNagpal28/README.md

 - 👋 Hi, I’m @RaghavNagpal28
 - 👀 I’m interested in learning and engaging in coding activites
-- 🌱 I’m currently learning python, ML
+- 🌱 I’m currently learning python, ML, AWS
 - 💞️ I’m looking to collaborate on any and all projects available
 - 📫 How to reach me raghavnagpal3@gmail.com